- 2017 NEURON Summer Course

-- The content of this hands-on course was similar to what we have offered in San Diego, but structured so that registrants could select a 3-day basic curriculum or stay for a full 5 days to learn about advanced topics.
+- The content of this hands-on course was similar to our other multi-day courses, but structured so that registrants could select a 3-day basic curriculum or stay for a full 5 days to learn about advanced topics.

 Why not pick up the complete course archive ?

 On mswin, unzip the course.zip file into c:\

 Then open handson.html in a browser.